Rose1019/SteelData_Financial_Analysis_SQL_Challenge_4/README.md

 ```
                                  Output
-Retreives the customer anme has the highest total balance across all of their accounts
+Retreives the customer name has the highest total balance across all of their accounts

                               Concepts learned
 1.JOIN